The variety of nilpotent pairs $(A,B)$ with $[A,B] = \lambda I$: Introduction

 \section{Introduction}

 Let $k$ be an algebraically closed field and $\mathfrak{g}$ a Lie algebra over $k$.
 We call

 the commuting variety of the Lie algebra $\mathfrak{g}$.
 The study of such varieties originates in a paper of Motzkin and Taussky \cite{Motzkin-Taussky}, who prove that $\mathcal{C}_{2}(\mathfrak{gl_n})$ is is an irreducible variety of dimension $n^2+n$ (for $k$ of any characteristic).
 This was later rephrased by Guralnick \cite{Guralnick} in terms of the Zariski topology and using denseness arguments.
-This paper also shows that an old result of Gerstenhaber \cite{Gerstenhaber} follows as an easy consequence of the irreducibility of $\mathcal{C}_{2}(\mathfrak{gl_n})$, namely that any two generated commutative subalgebra of $M_n(k)$ has dimension $\leq n$.
+This paper also shows that an old result of Gerstenhaber \cite{Gerstenhaber} follows as an easy consequence of the irreducibility of $\mathcal{C}_{2}(\mathfrak{gl_n})$, namely a generalization of the Cayley-Hamilton theorem which asserts that any two generated commutative subalgebra of $M_n(k)$ has dimension at most $n$.